MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 B. I'm still in withdrawal.
 Symptoms are about the same as before the dose, or only mildly improved.

 C. I feel sharply worse.
-Symptoms have gotten dramatically more intense within minutes of the dose.
+Symptoms became clearly or severely worse soon after the dose.

 Note your answer (A, B, or C) and continue to Step 6.